mdg-graphics/mili-python/doc/source/manual.md

 """
 ```

 The function `elems_of_nodes` gathers all elements associated with a set of nodes.
+This function also takes the optional arguement `material` that limits the search to a specific material name or number.

 ```python
 from mili import adjacency